dorkodu/sage/sage.md

 Sage supports a basic set of well‐defined Scalar types.
 A Sage server should support all of these types, and a Sage server which provide a type by these names must adhere to the behavior described below.

 > In Sage, scalar types are used for **strict-type constraints** on attributes.
-By default, all attributes are **flex-typed**, which means can be any type, provided that they are valid within the output response format.
+By default, all attributes are **flex-typed**, which means they can be any type, provided that they are valid in the output response format.
 We have a concept called **“constraints”.** Oftentimes it is useful to add a constraint to an attribute, like **strict-type**.
-For example, strict-type constraint allows the schema to specify exactly which data type is expected from a specific attribute.
+For example, strict-type constraint allows the schema to specify exactly which data type is strictly expected from a specific attribute.

 #### Integer